CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 1- Finding the total number of Inflammation-Related Genes in the GENCODE annotation file<br>
 For the R program, see the *# 1- coding_gencode* section in the [code_inflame](code_inflame.R)<br><br>

-**NOTE:** If you see the fourth column from the left (**Not_found**) for the first row, you see that 70 genes out of 1027 Inflammation-Related Genes did not find within the protein_coding genes of the GENCODE database.
+**NOTE:** If you see the fourth column from the left (**Not_found**) for the first row, you see that 70 genes out of 1027 Inflammation-Related Genes were not found within the protein_coding genes of the GENCODE database.
 Is it true?
-To check that, we put all 1027 Inflammation-Related Genes into the HGNC web page to find the **Approved Gene Symbol** for each genes.
+To check that, we put all 1027 Inflammation-Related Genes into the HGNC web page to find the **Approved Gene Symbol** for each gene.
 <br>
 To do that, first, go to the following web page:<br>
 [https://www.genenames.org/tools/multi-symbol-checker/](https://www.genenames.org/tools/multi-symbol-checker/)<br>
 Then, paste the input genes into the box, then, click *"submut"*.
-When the results appeare, click on *"CSV download"*.<br>
+When the results appear, click on *"CSV download"*.<br>
-Then, we removed the duplicates gene names by comparing them with the **Supplementary file S1** of the paper (by looking at the chromosome locations).<br>
+Then, we removed the duplicate gene names by comparing them with the **Supplementary file S1** of the paper (by looking at the chromosome locations).<br>
-Therefore, we made a new Inflammation-Related Genes list which we called it **"Pathways_genes_hgnc_input.csv"**.<br>
+Therefore, we made a new Inflammation-Related Genes list which we called **"Pathways_genes_hgnc_input.csv"**.<br>
-So, there are two parts for each rows in the following Results Table: One with comparing to the Inflammation-Related Genes symbols available in the published paper and Another one with comparing to the **"Pathways_genes_hgnc_input.csv"** file (which we built from the HGNC web page and manually corrected them).<br>
+So, there are two parts for each row in the following Results Table: One comparing to the Inflammation-Related Genes symbols available in the published paper and Another one comparing to the **"Pathways_genes_hgnc_input.csv"** file (which we built from the HGNC web page and manually corrected them).<br>
-**NOTE:** To understand what we mean by "manually corrected" the results, you could see this two files as examples ([Example_1](0_Images/example1.PNG) AND [Example_2](0_Images/example2.PNG))
+**NOTE:** To understand what we mean by "manually corrected" the results, you could see these two files as examples ([Example_1](0_Images/example1.PNG) AND [Example_2](0_Images/example2.PNG))
 <br>
 <br>
 2- Finding the total number of Inflammation-Related Genes in the GENCODE superset annotation file<br>